alifzl/YomKippur/README.md

 ### What does it do?
 ----
   - Send/Recieve Single Message in a pre-configured WhatsApp application in the AVD (Android Virtual Device)
-  - create contact-list in AVD and use it for the Sending/ Receiving stuff
+  - create contact-list in AVD and use it for the Sending/Receiving stuff
   - literally it can do everything with AVD (it create a numerous possibilities to persuade)

 ### Motivations
 ----
-At the very first, I saw [yowsup](https://github.com/tgalal/yowsup) my only choice, but due to the issues listed below I changed my mind in order to implement it in another way.
+At the very first, I saw [yowsup](https://github.com/tgalal/yowsup) my only choice, but due to the issues listed below I changed my mind in order to implement it in another way:
   - Variety of community issues (linked [here](https://github.com/tgalal/yowsup/issues))
   - Yosup is asynchronous kind of API which interacts with WhatsApp RestAPI, regarding the high-security considerations of WhatsApp, it came very sensitive about the present active sessions of every user and it will be not very friendly with synchronous solutions. (as you probably know the restrictions of using web-view of the WhatsApp which says that we should have a consistent active internet connection in the phone simultaneously)
   - the laziness of mine and also challenging myself to do it in the hard way